2025/09/12

 Overview of the Current Week

-A spokesman for the working group said, "The red tide was formed by Noctiluca scintillans, which is commonly found in Hong Kong waters and non-toxic."
+A spokesman for the working group said, "The red tide was formed by Pseudo-nitzschia calliantha, which is not common in Hong Kong waters.
+According to literature overseas, the algal species might produce toxin.
+However, no such reports have been recorded in Hong Kong so far."

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.